ScottWhittaker/scottwhittaker.github.io/_posts/2016-03-07-aurelia-data-driven-dynamic-views.md

 #### Model

 In the model we fetch data in the `activate` function and assign it to a variable `data`.
-The `activate` function is one of the [Screen Activation Lifecycle](http://aurelia.io/docs.html#/aurelia/framework/1.0.0-beta.1.1.4/doc/article/cheat-sheet/7) hooks and is called before the the view is displayed.
+The `activate` function is one of the [Screen Activation Lifecycle](http://aurelia.io/docs.html#/aurelia/framework/1.0.0-beta.1.1.4/doc/article/cheat-sheet/7) hooks and is called before the view is displayed.
 The `data` variable will be available to us in the view so that we can render data to the screen.

 ```js